 • Mean time to fix for issues, e.g. how long does it typically take to fix the most important issues.

-The act of identifying these metrics above, across many software systems in an organization, can itself be time consuming if not automatically tracked with existing tooling.
-However the frequency and consistency of testing drives directly to the validity of those metrics.
+The act of identifying these metrics above, across many software systems in an organisation, can itself be time consuming if not automatically tracked with existing tooling.
+However, the frequency and consistency of testing drives directly to the validity of those metrics.
 If these metrics come from manual penetration testing, executed every 6 months, then it can take 12-18 months to identify any trends that will then inform changes to security strategy.

 As we have seen in the cyber security industry, 12-18 months can be a very long time.
 If systemic problems in a cyber security program run for this long, it will result in large amounts of issues and risks residing in the organization.
 This then requires extra resources and programs to remove this backlog of issues and risk, all while the source problems are continuing to exist.

-Wrapping security into DevOps and Agile environments gives much more frequent touchpoints.
+Wrapping security into DevOps and Agile environments gives much more frequent touch points.
 Security issues can be found, or shown to have been fixed, in daily or weekly cycles.
 This obviously has the advantage of showing the current (to the day/week) status of the state of security, however it also allows quick and agile decisions to be made in a security program.

 Combining this frequent measurement, as part of the act of security testing, with simple and efficient reporting, results in stakeholders having simple and easy to use information.
 Auditors can see regulatory compliance and progress of security programs, without becoming information security experts.
 C-level can be given reports showing week-by-week progress on issue numbers, risk levels, and other performance metrics.